hdz-088/hdz-088/README.md

 # 💫 About Me:
 As a diligent student enrolled in the Bachelor of Computer Applications (BCA) program at Silver Oak University, I am proud to have attained a commendable CGPI of 9.27 during my first semester.
 Currently advancing through my second semester, I am deeply passionate about the field of Data Science.
 Additionally, I possess proficiency in web development, Java programming, as well as Git & GitHub.
 I am eager to further develop my skills and contribute meaningfully to the exciting realms of technology and data science.

-# My favorite tools and technologies ⚙️:
+# ⚙️ My favorite tools and technologies:

 <p align="center">
   <a href="https://skillicons.dev">